jasonr-alex/RNA-Seq-PANC1-STYK1-Knockdown/README.md

 Downregulated following STYK1 knockdown.
 ALCAM overexpression is directly linked to cancer cell migration and metastatic potential.
 Its downregulation suggests STYK1 knockdown may suppress the invasive capacity of Panc-1 cells — a therapeutically relevant finding in pancreatic cancer, where metastasis is a primary driver of mortality.

 **HLA-A (Human Leukocyte Antigen A)**
 Downregulated following STYK1 knockdown.
 HLA-A is a MHC class I molecule responsible for presenting tumor antigens to cytotoxic T cells.
 Reduced HLA-A expression is associated with decreased response to PD-L1 checkpoint inhibitor therapy, as T cells require antigen presentation to recognize and destroy tumor cells.
-This finding has direct implications for understanding how STYK1 knockdown may influence immunotherapy efficacy in pancreatic cancer — specifically suggesting that STYK1 loss may reduce the enhanced efficacy observed with anti-PD-L1 therapy by impairing antigen presentation.
+This finding has direct implications for understanding how STYK1 knockdown may influence immunotherapy efficacy in pancreatic cancer, specifically suggesting that STYK1 loss may reduce the enhanced efficacy observed with anti-PD-L1 therapy by impairing antigen presentation.

 **CDH2 (N-cadherin)**
 Downregulated in knockdown — involved in epithelial-mesenchymal transition (EMT), a key process in cancer invasion and metastasis.